distillpub/post--growing-ca/README.md

 # Distill post--example

-Distill articles usually depend on [distillpub/template](https://github.com/distillpub/template).
-Template is built to allow you to sue any web development workflow you'd like.
-But what id you don't have strong opinions on that and just want something that works out of the box?
+Distill articles depend on [distillpub/template](https://github.com/distillpub/template) for styling and some functionality such as footnotes, citations, and math rendering.
+We built template as a standalone library of styles and [webcomponents](https://www.webcomponents.org/) to allow you to use any web development workflow you'd like.
+But what if you don't have strong opinions about that and just want a starter kit that works out of the box?
+This is such a starter kit.

-This is using `webpack` for bundling, `svelte` & `svelte-loader` to build interactive components/diagrams, and `ejs` to inline SVGs.
+This is using `webpack` for bundling, `svelte` & `svelte-loader` to build interactive components/diagrams, and `ejs` to inline SVGs—the same technology choices we used when building ambitious articles such as [Building Blocks of Interpretability](https://distill.pub/2018/building-blocks).

 ## Get started